inferris-com/.github/profile/README.md

 - **Community Feedback**: Inferris is shaped by you!
 Share your ideas and concerns to help shape future gameplay, activities, and events.

 ### Under the Hood: Technical Features
-**Player Data Infrastructure:**
+Inferris boasts a large technology stack for many different reasons, which allows us to make what we are building in the first place.
+**RESTful API Microservice:***
+The REST API serves as the main point of entry for querying and updating player and server data, whether it's a request from a plugin, or from an external app.
+- Built with Node.js and Express.js, and uses Redis and MySQL for the data layer.
+- Allows custom software, such as an admin panel interface, to GET, POST, and PUT, and integrates with Redis PubSub to properly update the network to make local changes
+- Different endpoints
+**Server Architecture:**
-Our player data infrastructure ensures seamless synchronization and accessibility across the network, using a carefully architected stack:
+Our player data architecture, which uses the Inferris API, ensures seamless synchronization and accessibility across the network, using a carefully architected setup:
-- Backend: BungeeCord and Spigot plugins form the foundation of the network, enabling smooth transitions between different game modes and servers.
+- Backend: BungeeCord and Spigot plugins form the foundation of the Minecraft-centered network, enabling smooth transitions between different game modes and servers.
 - Caching: Caffeine caching stores frequently accessed data in memory during active sessions for rapid access.
 Redis provides an additional layer as a persistent in-memory data store, reducing latency and acting as a fallback for session continuity.
 - Databases: MySQL offers robust, long-term storage of core player information like ranks, coins, and vanish state.
+Redis offers fast short-term caching solutions

 **Verification System:**
 Your identity is unified across the Inferris community via custom integrations:
-- Minecraft-Discord Link: Link your Minecraft account to our Discord server for a seamless experience, synchronizing in-game ranks and roles.
+- Minecraft-Discord Link: Link your Minecraft account to our Discord server, synchronizing in-game ranks and roles.
 - XenForo Add-On: The Inferris forums use custom integrations that allow players to verify their accounts, ensuring consistent identification across the community.

 ## Resources